ExplicITConsulting/ExplicITConsulting.github.io/open-source/set-outlooksignatures.en.md

 <p>Licenses are required only for mailboxes that utilize <span style="font-weight: bold; color: var(--benefactor-circle-color);">Benefactor Circle</span> features.
 This includes shared mailboxes.
 Each mailbox requires one license, regardless of how many users access it, how many signatures are deployed, or how frequently those signatures are modified.</p>

 <p>You do not need to specify individual mailbox names.
 Instead, define at least one Active Directory or Entra ID group that includes the relevant mailboxes.
-For each group, indicate the maximum number of recursive members.<p>
+For each group, indicate the maximum number of recursive members.</p>

 <p>There is no minimum number of mailboxes required.
 However, each invoice must meet a minimum net amount of EUR 210.00.
 Licenses are paid in advance and are valid for one year from the date full payment is received.
 There is no automatic renewal or subscription.</p>